mrisher/smtp-sts/mta-sts.md

 record under `_mta_sts`.

 When fetching a new policy or updating a policy, the new policy MUST be fully authenticated (HTTPS certificate validation + peer verification) before use.
-A policy which has not ever been successfully authenticated MUST not be used to reject mail.
+A policy which has not ever been successfully authenticated MUST NOT be used to reject mail.

 ## Policy Validation